KRS1806/Cosevito-ChatBot/README.md

 # COSEVITO Chatbot

-Specialized chatbot in preparation for COSEVI driving test
+Specialized chatbot in preparation for COSEVI driving test in Costa Rica

 ## Instalation